ThomWright/postgres-migrations/README.md

 └ 00003_alter-initial-tables-again.js
 ```

 Migrations will be performed in the order of the ids.
+If ids are not consecutive or if multiple migrations have the same id, the migration run will fail.

 Note that file names cannot be changed later.